blgorman/MCW-SQL-Server-hybrid-cloud/README.md

 Effective October 1, 2021, this workshop will be retired.
 Content will be available through September, but the workshop is no longer being maintained or updated.

-In this workshop you will learn real-time analytics without IoT.
-You'll enable intelligent conversation in a machine learning enabled, real-time chat pipeline, and apply analytics to visualize customer sentiment in real time for hotel guests, allowing them to chat with one another, and to communicate directly with the concierge.
-You'll apply analytics to visualize customer sentiment in real-time, as well as view trending sentiment over time and create a bot that can answer questions and embed it in the custom web app.

-At the end of this workshop, you will better understand how to leverage Cognitive Services (LUIS & Text Analytics API), process events with Azure functions, index with Search Archive and Cosmos DB, visualize with Power BI Q&A, and use Bot Framework for questions and answers.
-You will be able to implement a lambda architecture, and enable web-based, real-time messaging through SignalR, Event Hubs, and Services Bus.

 # SQL Server hybrid cloud

 Fabrikam Publishing is a media and publishing company in Seattle, Washington with approximately 5000 employees.
 They have a successful direct-to-consumer e-commerce site built with .NET, and they use SQL Server to store customer profile and order information.